Skip to content

 The technical way to describe this is that Callable is contravariant in its parameters and covariant in the return type.

-"Covariant" uses the Latin prefix "co" meaning "alongside something" or "close to something", and "contravariant" uses the Latin prefix "contra", meaning "against something" or "opposite".
+"Covariant" uses the Latin prefix "co" meaning "alongside something" or "close to something" (as in "coworker" and "coexist"), and "contravariant" uses the Latin prefix "contra", meaning "against something" or "opposite" (as in "contradict" and "contrarian").
 Both of these adjectives describe the variance of a generic type: how the assignability of type arguments impacts the assignability of the whole type.

 For another example, tuple[T, ...] is covariant in T, because e.g. tuple[Dog, ...] is assignable to tuple[Animal, ...], and tuple[Animal, ...] is assignable to tuple[object, ...].